-The Regional Board and the Executive Team, following significant consultation with staff, students, and external stakeholders, have developed the key Strategic Ambitions and Action Plans.
-These include:
+"Following extensive consultation with staff, students, and external stakeholders, the Regional Board and the Executive Team of Borders College have developed key Strategic Ambitions and Action Plans, including:

+- Strategic Ambition 2020-2025

 - Future Skills Strategy 2020-2025

 - Sustainability Strategy 2020-2025

-- Strategic Ambition 2020-2025
+- Equalities Action Plan 2021-2025

 - Mental Health and Wellbeing Strategy for Students

-- Equalities Action Plan 2021-2025

-The Plans and Strategies articulate our strategic objectives, performance measures, values, and behaviours.

-It is a condition of grant that each college in Scotland takes responsibility for quality assurance and improvement within its own institution.
+These Plans and Strategies articulate our strategic objectives, performance measures, values, and behaviours.
+In supporting the Plans and Strategies, Borders College recognises that it is essential that quality assurance and enhancement sits at the heart of what we do.
+More formally, it is a condition of grant that each college in Scotland takes responsibility for quality assurance and improvement within its own institution.
 The Scottish Funding Council (SFC) and Education Scotland have a role to ensure, on behalf of Scottish Government and students, that institutional arrangements are effective.

-For these reasons, we have designed our Quality procedures to meet the requirements of the SFC and to relate to the Education Scotland quality framework 'How good is our college?'
-(HGIOC?)
+For these reasons, we have designed our Quality procedures to meet the requirements of the SFC and correlate to the Education Scotland quality framework 'How good is our college?'
+(HGIOC?), encompassing: